Downtown Newton Storefronts

 The streetscape portion of the project includes replacing outdated underground utilities and infrastructure, widening sidewalks, and adding decorative lights, new signage, and benches.
 With the final piece of funding now in place, the last phase of construction will begin in 2023.

-“Right now it's an unfinished canvas and the painting is looking really great, but it's just not completed,” says Ball, whose street is next on the list.
+“Right now it's an unfinished canvas and the painting is looking really great, but it's just not completed,” says Ball, whose street is next on the list for a facelift.
 “Once that’s complete, I think it will be a really awesome, attractive place for people to come and enjoy, and be a part of our community."

 A Long-term Investment in Small Communities